bernardolins/fake_server/README.md

   test "#get retry up to 3 times when external server responds with 500" do
     FakeServer.modify_behavior(:external_server, [:status500, :status500, :status500, :status200])

-    # you can easily test a retry scenario, where one call to the external service makes multiple requests
+    # in our application, one User.get call makes multiple requests to the server when it returns 500
     assert User.get == %{username: "mr_user"}
   end